Thyroid and Parathyroid Cancers

 Medullary thyroid cancer

-The notable risk factor is having a germ-line mutation of the RET proto-oncogene (see genetic testing).
+The notable risk factor is having a germ-line mutation of the RET proto-oncogene (see information in this chapter on genetic testing).
 Approximately 25% of cases of medullary thyroid cancer are associated with heritable syndromes due to a RET mutation, MEN-2A and MEN-2B.